teapot123/JASen/README.md

 ```
 bash run_jasen.sh
 ```
-This step runs the whole pipeline from embedding training, to neural network distillation and evaluation.
+This step runs the whole pipeline from embedding training, to neural network distillation and model evaluation.
 The ``--dataset`` in the script is used to specify which prepared dataset (restaurant or laptop) to use.
 Each line starts with a parent node (with the root node being ROOT), and then followed by a ``tab``.
 The children nodes of this parent is appended and separated by ``space``.
 Generated embedding file is stored under ``${dataset}``.
 Prediction results for each dataset are generated at ``/datasets/${dataset}/prediction.txt``.

 ### Preparing your own dataset